mustafacryptolife/typescript-examples/examples/v1/quote-build-send/README.md

-# V1 API - Quote Build Send Script
+# V1 API - Quote, Build & Send Script

 This script demonstrates how to get a quote for a swap, build the swap, and then send the swap using the Jupiter V1 API.